m3db/proposal/README.md

 ## Approval

-The proposal requires approval from all Technical Steering Committee (the “TSC”) members.
+The proposal requires approval from all Technical Steering Committee (the "TSC") members.

 The current TSC members are:
 - @martin-mao(Chronosphere)